Valhall-ai/prompt-injection-mitigations/README.md

 # 🛡️ Layered Defense

 Each technique listed in this document will be susceptible to bypass, but by layering many of them we convolute and add complexity to the attacker's search space of possible bypasses in the hope of reaching successful mitigation.
 Multi-layered defense is nothing new in the cybersecurity realm, but it's particularly prevalent here due to the fundamentally unsolvable nature of the problem.
-The only hope of success in the LLM prompt injection mitigation wndeavor is to combine many of these techniques.
+The only hope of success in the LLM prompt injection mitigation endeavor is to combine many of these techniques.

 ---